mozilla/policy-templates/README.md

-      "Allow": ["http://example.org/"], /* Domains where cookies are always allowed */ "Block": ["http://example.edu/"], /* Domains where cookies are always blocked */ "Default": [true|false], /* This sets the default value for "Accept cookies from websites" */ "AcceptThirdParty": ["all", "none", "from-visited"], /* This sets the default value for "Accept third-party cookies" */ "ExpireAtSessionEnd":  [true|false], /* This determines when cookies expire */ "Locked": [true|false] /* If this is true, cookies preferences can't be changed */ }
+      "Allow": ["http://example.org/"], /* Domains where cookies are always allowed */ "Block": ["http://example.edu/"], /* Domains where cookies are always blocked */ "Default": [true|false], /* This sets the default value for "Accept cookies from websites" */ "AcceptThirdParty": ["always", "never", "from-visited"], /* This sets the default value for "Accept third-party cookies" */
+      "ExpireAtSessionEnd":  [true|false], /* This determines when cookies expire */
+      "Locked": [true|false] /* If this is true, cookies preferences can't be changed */ }